At the University of Arizona we keep you connected. Included free in all the dorms you will find:

 - Ethernet ports** in each room

 - Local telephone service** to each room (does not include phone)

 - Extended basic cable in each room and in the community TV room

-*Here is a list of approved devices for wired and wireless networks in the residence halls.
+*Here is a list of approved devices for wired and wireless networks in the dorms.

 **Rawls/Eller Lodge has no phone service and only wireless internet.